Puget Sound Fleet

 US 73 Saga - Built for the Triminghams of Bermuda.
 Progenitor of the International One Design.

 US 81 Goose - 4 time Scandinavian Gold Cup winner.
-On Puget Sound for the past 40 years.

 US 83 Llanoria - 2 time Olympic Gold medal winning boat.
 2 time Scandinavian Gold Cup winner.
-Under restoration.

 US 87 May Be VII - Historically dominant on Puget Sound.
-Still bright finished.

 US 88 Blodoks - ex.
 Big Apple.
 Under restoration in Port Townsend.

 US 90 Fokus III - All around Bjarne Aas performer.
-Under restoration.

 US 96 Hanko III - One of the last sixes built by Bjarne Aas.

-USA 107 Frenzy - The only Britton Chance Jr - designed six.
+USA 107 Frenzy - The only Britton Chance Jr. - designed six.

-USA 109 Discovery - Built for the 1979 Worlds.
+USA 112 Ranger - Built for the 1979 Worlds.